 Another, and more charitable, explanation is that those arguing against Victorientalism were successful and the reason there isn’t more offensive steampunk content is that they persuaded steampunks not to make it.

 Either way — I don’t think we’re doing so bad.
 Hopefully more people’s thinking has evolved the way mine has.

 I still believe the heirs to Edward Said are too unforgiving in their appraisal of the original Orientalists.
 For all their flaws, these explorers often meant well and I’m not at all convinced we must condemn all “Orientalist” art and architecture because it drew inspiration from a stereotypical or imagined view of the East.
 Let’s know our history and — where possible — fix it.

 The great thing about steampunk is that we can.
 It is about reimagining the past.
 We aren’t bound to the Orientalist mindset.
 We can transpose today’s values to the Victorian era.
 We can turn the tables on the imperialists.
 Show me Japanese gunboats steaming into San Francisco harbor in a reversal of Commodore Perry.
-Describe to me how a petroleum-fueld Ottoman Empire lords over Europe.
+Set your story in a petroleum-fueled Ottoman Empire that lords over Europe.
 If that’s what “political steampunk” means, I’m all for it.